LoganCook/bman/record/README.md

 # preferred and the only way for  getting nectar. the above commands are being deprecated
 python manage.py ingest -c config_nectar.json -t nectarvm -s 20180101 -e 20180131 --account-json ../ersa_accounts_20180501.json --contact-json ../ersa_contacts_20180605.json --settings=runner.record
 ```
+#### Command arguments:
+1. fee/no-fee: ingest usage data and their contracts but do not calculate fees.
+   This is useful when gathering usage data more frequently than billing.

 ```python
 # make composed product:
 from record.models import Product